irajsb/UE_CaptureSubsystem/README.md

 2- Call StartCapture, EndCapture or TakeScreenshot.
 ## TODO :
 - Clean up video capture code and algorithm.
-- Reduce audio circle queues from two to one.
 - Remove deprecated libavutil functions.
 ### Made in collaboration with Serpentine Arts Technologies